 Keyword research will provide you with a lot of information about what your target audience is looking for on Google.
 The knowledge you gain from these specific search phrases will impact both your content strategy and your overall marketing plan.

 When performing internet research, people employ keywords to identify solutions.
-You stand to get more traffic if your content is successful in getting in front of our audience when they do searches.
+You stand to get more traffic if your content is successful in getting in front of your audience when they do searches.
 As a result, you should concentrate your efforts on such inquiries.

 The first step is doing keyword research.
 But what are the benefits of doing keyword research?